li11ianc/explaining-movie-revenue/project/project.md

     ## 1 no             30000000
     ## 2 yes            14500000

-We chose the horror genre since we found that horror movies significantly have lower budgets, to see if horror movies then have higher pratios since they have less money to make to “break even” and make a profit.
-Also, some of the most profitable movies have been horror movies, such as Paranormal Activity, that had a very low budget.
+As a result, it’s easier for a horror movie to achieve a high pratio, a fact which is reflected in the movie with the highest pratio – Paranormal Activity with a value of nearly 200\!
+We formulated the following question in regard to horror movies.

-We then tested the question: Does this data provide convincing evidence of a difference in median pratios for horror vs non horror movies?
+Does this data provide convincing evidence of a difference in median pratios for horror vs non-horror movies?

+Null Hypothesis: A movie’s status as a horror film is independent of its pratio.

-Null Hypothesis: The movie being a horror movie does cause a difference in median pratio.
+Alternative Hypothesis: A movie’s status as a horror film is a dependency for its pratio.

+The below value is the sample median difference in pratios between horror and non-horror movies – at .5147, our sample’s horror movies had a 50% higher return on their budgets than in non-horror movies.
+In order to generalize, however, we must run a hypothesis test.
+Below is our generated null distribution for a difference in medians (horror – non-horror) with 1000 repetitions, as well as upper and lower bounds of +/- .5147.
+By running a hypothesis test for independence with an alpha value of .05, we found a p-value of .004, a value which gives convincing evidence to reject the null hypothesis and conclude that horror movies have higher pratios.

     ## [1] 0.5147204